prashantXR/prashantXR.github.io/_pages/about.md

 ---
 permalink: /
-title: ""
+title: "About"
 author_profile: true
 ---

 Hi, I’m **Prashant Rawat**.

-I am a **PhD Candidate in Computer Science at Dalhousie University** working in **Human-Computer Interaction (HCI)**.
+I am a **PhD Candidate in Computer Science at Dalhousie University** working at the intersection of **Human-Computer Interaction, Virtual Reality, and spatial cognition**.

-My research focuses on **multimodal interaction in Virtual Reality**, especially how **hand, voice, and gaze input** can support **spatial thinking in 3D design and assembly tasks**.
+My research investigates how **multimodal interaction**—especially **hand, voice, and gaze input**—can support **spatial thinking** in 3D assembly and design tasks.

-I design and evaluate immersive systems that help users better understand spatial relationships, plan actions, and reduce cognitive load in Virtual Reality.
+I study how people express and use spatial reasoning in immersive environments, from **naturalistic hand actions** to **lightweight visual guidance** and **gaze-supported planning**.
+My long-term goal is to design interactive systems that align with how users think, not just how they input commands.

 📍 Halifax, Canada
 🎓 **Expected Graduation: August 2026**